2019 Elizabethtown Heritage Craft Show

 Sandra Kline – Handmade fabric goodies; bags, totes, wallets, and miscellaneous treats

-Jessica Martin – Kinked and Twisted Yarn Arts — Handspun and hand-dyed artisanal yarns, unique home décor items and wearables.
+Jessica Martin – Wood.
+Wool.
+Stone. — Handspun and hand-dyed artisanal yarns, unique home décor jewelry, and wearables.

 Joli Miller – Papercut Treasures — Framed Scherenschnitte art and three-dimensional ornaments